Jamie Hull's story - Special Forces veteran

 Before the accident, Jamie loved diving.
 He travelled to different places like Australia, New Zealand, and Fiji to explore the ocean and see beautiful reefs.

 But after the accident, British Army veteran Jamie completely lost the confidence to get into the water.
 He was worried about the saltwater and wasn't sure if his skin could take it.

-But five years on from the 2007 incident, after being invited along on a dive by some old scuba buddies, Jamie decided to give it a go.
-“I was so worried”.
+But five years after the 2007 incident and 60 operations later, Jamie decided to give it a go after being invited along on a dive by some old scuba buddies.

-Jamie is aware of the huge distance he has come since that fateful day back in the plane which caught fire during a training flight.
+Armed Forces veteran Jamie is aware of the huge distance he has come since that fateful day back in the plane crash and solo flight.

 “I had an ambition to learn to fly, so I went out to Florida to complete a course.
 I was eventually allowed to fly solo, but one day an engine fire breached the cockpit at an altitude of 1,000ft.

 As I made a concerted effort to bring the plane down, I sustained the burns.
 I had two or three dark years after that and underwent 61 surgeries."

 Jamie had 45 seconds to save his life, to fly a burning plane while the flames melted his flesh around him, and then climb onto the wing with the plane rapidly descending and leap to the ground - and to his probable death.

 Jamie sustained horrific third-degree burns over 60 per cent of his body and was hospitalised with a 5% chance of survival.
 He spent six months in intensive care in the United States in an induced coma.
 As a result of his extreme burns and his life hanging in the balance, he endured renal failure, internal injuries, kidney dialysis, pneumonia, and septicaemia.
 Jamie was hospitalised for a further 18 months in the UK.